 One of the reasons some Kenyans and Africans in the diaspora don’t trust the Nairobi social enterprise scene is that it has often been disconnected from the day-to-day politics, challenges, and realities on the ground.
 This is changing.
 African entrepreneurs are speaking up, crowdsourcing platforms like Homestrings and Emerging Crowd are democratizing fundraising so you no longer need to be Harvard or MIT trained with connections to US investors to make it work.
 African institutions are training and developing the next generation of African leaders, who are becoming more aware and critical of aid and interests.

-Recently, the Ford Foundation wrote about “Why black lives matter to philanthropy” on the role of philanthropy in social justice movements.
+Recently, the Ford Foundation wrote about “Why Black lives matter to philanthropy” on the role of philanthropy in social justice movements.
 The article calls out the need to have public services focus more attention on those populations that have historically been excluded, and the need for philanthropic organizations to invest in social justice organizations.

 #BlackLivesMatter should be central to any organization operating on the continent.
 It should be central to the policies and procedures with which we operate.
-Black lives matter is about equality and human rights.
+Black Lives Matter is about equality and human rights.
 How can you claim to be an organization fighting to help people and countries that are less privileged than you are, but ignore inequality in your backyard?
-Illicit financial flows occur many times with the knowledge and support of wealthier countries and account for as much as ten times the amount of aid Africa receives.
+Illicit financial flows occur many times with the knowledge and support of wealthier countries and account for as much as 10 times the amount of aid Africa receives.
 Children under five should not be dying of malnutrition in developing countries when the world produces more food than we need.
 This is not about idealism, but about a shift in the way we view our work, operations, and our impact on creating a better world for ourselves, our children, and for others.
 If we are serious about “development”, we must be serious about black lives mattering and what it means for the world.

 Ignoring what “black lives matter” is about in the context of development work misses a direct, clear link to the core of the movement “a world in which the full humanity and dignity of all people is recognized”.
-Black lives matter should be reflected as a call to action and for self- and organizational reflection on the interconnectedness of our world and the need for intentionality in actions and addressing consequences.
+Black Lives <atter should be reflected as a call to action and for self- and organizational reflection on the interconnectedness of our world and the need for intentionality in actions and addressing consequences.

 For our individual selves: How critical are we of the behaviors, strategies, perceptions we use in our work day-to-day?
 How sensitive are we to ensuring our African colleagues have a voice at the table?
 What are we doing to support our colleagues in the US that experience now more visible injustices day-to-day?
 Let’s learn more about BLM, support the movement, and reflect its values and vision every day.
 Let’s influence those in power to change the policies, processes, and perceptions that have led us to where we are.
 In the words of Bishop Desmond Tutu, ““If you are neutral in situations of injustice, you have chosen the side of the oppressor.”
 Let’s break the silence and complicity.